BookAdapterTeam/book_adapter/README.md

 5. Open a Pull Request from your branch to main
 6. The PR can be merged by an Admin if there are no issues

+## Debugging

+### IOS Build Errors

+If you run into this error
+ > `Umbrella header for module 'GoogleUtilities' does not include header 'GULSwizzler.h'`

+This error is caused by improperly removing the GoogleServices-info.plist file.
+Readd the file with XCode and then remove the file again through XCode instead of using the file manager.

 ## Getting Started with Flutter

 This project is a starting point for a Flutter application.